braydie/glob-new-file/README.md

 # Super New File

-Allows glob-like syntax when creating a new file to create multiple files at once.
+VSCode extension that allows glob-like syntax when creating a new file to create multiple files at once.

 ## Features